Photos to Make You Want to Visit Jordan, Petra

 The other ethical problem with Petra is the animal riding – you can ride a donkey, a horse, a horse-drawn carriage or even a camel at Petra, for veryyy "reasonable" prices.
 We do not agree with any kind of animal exploitation and whilst these animals were far from the worst treated animals we've seen around the world (most of them looked pretty healthy), we still saw them being whipped.
 Not cool!
 If you ride them, you are supporting animal cruelty, end of.

 But on a positive note, there used to be a lot of people that actually lived in Petra.
 Later, when it became a UNESCO world heritage site + one of the new seven wonders of the world, these locals were asked to move to a village nearby built for them.
 But the people didn't want to move out and risk losing business at Petra.
 So, in the end, it was settled that they'd move out, and would be the only ones allowed to make business in Petra.
 Now that's nice, isn't it?
-Locals vs. centralized power 1-0.
+Locals vs. centralised power 1-0.

 One last thing: Petra is surprisingly comfortable to spend the day at.
 The temperatures in Jordan are sweltering pretty much all year round, but in Petra the mountains and rocks provide shade and neither of us got sunburnt/stroke – yey!

-We took this magical trip to Jordan with Abraham Tours on their Best of Israel and Jordan Package, and can only recommend it – find out more in our other posts 18 Reasons to Visit Israel and Is Israel safe (to travel to).
 So there you have it, 58 photos that will hopefully convince you to visit beautiful Jordan.
 Have you been to Jordan?
 What did you think?
 And if you haven't been, has this post convinced you? :)

 P.S.: If you're interested in a way of travelling and getting accommodation cheaply, you might wanna check out house sitting.
 Trustedhousesitters.com was kind enough to provide us and our readers with a 10% discount, feel free to click on the link to use it :)